San Diego County Public Health Laboratory

 - Testing environmental samples for bioterrorism agents

-III.
-Services provided to Community Clinics
+Services Provided to Community Clinics

 - Testing for sexually transmitted diseases